 Our report is solely for the purpose set forth in the first paragraph of this report and for your information and is not to be used for any other purpose.
-This report relates only to the accompanying corporate governance report of Oman Arab Bank SAOC to be included in its annual report for the year ended 31 December 2013 and does not extend to any financial statements of Oman Arab Bank SAOC, taken as a whole.
+This report relates only to the accompanying corporate governance report of Oman Arab Bank SAOC to be included in its annual report for the year ended 31 December 2014 and does not extend to any financial statements of Oman Arab Bank SAOC, taken as a whole.

-)elet Deloitte & Touche (M.E.) & Co.
-LEGouche (M.E.)8 CO
+Deloitte & Touche (M.E.) & Co.
+LLC